clarknotkent/Thesis/README.md

 The application is production-ready as a Progressive Web App:
 - Service worker automatically registers on deployment
 - All PWA assets generated during build process
-- Works offline after first visit
 - Installable on all major platforms (Android, iOS, Desktop)
 - Lighthouse PWA score: Ready for audit

-For PWA-specific deployment considerations, see PWA_READINESS_AND_UNUSED_FILES_REPORT.md

-### Future Plans

-This project has been successfully converted to a Progressive Web App (PWA) with full offline capabilities and mobile installation support.

 ---